 "The manor of Tregeare has belonged from time immemorial to the see of Exeter.
 Prior to the commencement of the last century, it had been for several generations held on lease by the family of Nosworthy."

-Important Dates for the Norswithy family
+Early History of the Norswithy family

 This web page shows only a small excerpt of our Norswithy research.
 Another 65 words (5 lines of text) covering the years 1481, 1530, 1502, 1503 and 1523 are included under the topic Early Norswithy History in all our PDF Extended History products and printed products wherever possible.